StijndeK/N.A.D.ProcederalAudioSystem/README.md

 - [N.A.D Visual Parameter Adaption in Unity](https://github.com/StijndeK/N.A.D.VisualParameterAdaption)

 ## Unity and C#
 To allow for quick testing and implementing, PAS is written in C# for Unity.
 However, because PAS should serve as a general framework, PAS moves away from a component based Unity hierarchy and uses little to none unity specific elements.
 Only the ProceduralAudio component needs to be placed in a scene.
-Everything else is done within the code.

 ## Systems Design
 External gamedata is used to trigger and generate `Cycles`.
 These `Cycles` set audio parameters for `Layers`. `Layers` hold audiofiles and data on when and how to play them.
 The `Sequencer` receives ticks from the `Clock` and checks the information of layers to trigger audiofiles.
 For a more intricate audiosystem, checking what to play and calling the sounds should be split to reduce the risk of delays.